Want instant hot water in the master bath or kitchen sink? Then a point of use water heater is exactly what you need.

 - Point of use water heaters should not be used as a backup system for geothermal heat pumps or solar heating systems, as they won’t be able to meet the demand required.

-- Point of use heaters are not practical for locations with a high demand for hot water.
+- An electric point of use heater is not practical for locations with a high demand for hot water.

 Higher end point of use water heaters often come complete with various components that have been designed to extend the heater’s life, increase its efficiency and performance, save energy costs, and control the system automatically.